 function do?
 Typically, this function will check if the feature toggle is

-You could build your own feature toggle service around a database, or deploy an open source feature toggle service such as growthbook, Flagsmith, flagr, or OpenFeature, or you could use a managed feature toggle service such as Split, LaunchDarkly, ConfigCat, or Statsig.
+toggle service such as growthbook or Flagsmith], or you could use a managed feature toggle service such as Split or

 It might not be obvious, but the humble if-statement, combined with a feature toggle check, unlocks a superpower: you can now commit and regularly merge code, even before it’s done.
 This is because of the following key property of feature toggles: